fahadumar1042-cloud/Assignment1-software-security-fuzzing/README.md

 # Assignment 1 – Software Security and Fuzzing

+> A hands-on software security project demonstrating fuzzing, vulnerability discovery, and patching using AFL++ and Docker.

 ## Overview
 This repository contains the submission for Assignment 1 of the Software Security and Fuzzing module.
 The goal of this project is to demonstrate how automatically generated code can introduce security